SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Insofar we have the following services sucessfully tested for auto-tag creation; `all ec2 services, S3, CloudTrail, CloudWatch, System Manager, Code Pipeline, CodeBuild, Sns, Sqs, IAM, and Cloudformation`.
 Each of those services get a tag with Creator ID, the ARN, and Time of Creation.

 ### PreFlight Check
-1. Intermedial level in Python.
+1. Intermedial to Advance level in Python.
 So you can adapt and customized the `CreateTagCreatorID.py` files to your needs
 2. Basic to intermedial understanding about how to edit json policies in `EventBridge Rules` to change the rule policies base on your use cases since we have not cover every single resource in AWS.
 3. An existing `AWS Organization`
 2. A `Resource Access Manager (RAM)` enabled for the organization